Effects of Bullying

 The trick here is not to get all worked up.
 Stay calm.
 Even if the things upset you, do not lose your calm.
 Let them complete everything there is to tell and then ask them how they feel and what they wish they could do.

 Once you have heard all they have to say, show support.
 Tell them you will help them and they have nothing to worry about.
-Tell them why bulling is bad and how bullying affect people, and you are with them.
+Tell them why bullying is bad and how bullying affects people, and you are with them.

 Its core features that as a parent you will love are: